 All new applicants are required to attend and successfully complete, at their own cost, a course in the Introduction to the Role of Professional Taxi and Private Hire Driver.
-The course is provided by West Suffolk College at their various sites, one of which is in Ipswich.
-They will also be providing the course at the Council Offices, Riverside, 4 Canning Road, Lowestoft.
-Suffolk New College in Ipswich also provides the course for new applicants.
+The course is provided by East Coast College in Lowestoft, Suffolk New College in Ipswich and West Suffolk College in Bury St Edmunds.